ser-rse-bridge/mapping-of-terms/_terms/00-TEMPLATE.md

 # Short (1 sentence) description of the SE fundamental -- as a convenience
 fundamental_description: "avoid stupid mistakes"

-# Seems to need quotes, unfortunately
+# SWEBOK section needs to be formatted with two digits per component, zero-filled so that they sort lexically as strings
-swebok_sections:
+# They also need to be quoted
-    - "10.09.08.07"
+swebok_section: "10.09.08.07"

 # array of synonyms or adjacent concepts
 # need a way of specifying that it is the same as the se_fundamental